-- 8.6 Internal guardrails on system scaffold: - Where possible all hand rails should remain in place and rough casting etc. should be conducted from behind the guardrails. - Guardrails can be removed by a scaffolder for rough casting operations etc. where gaps are up to but not exceeding 225mm. - Where neither of the above methods are possible then reducing the hop up by 1 board is acceptable, provided that there is another set of hop ups on the lug directly below, closing the potential fall from height.
-Hop-up's in these circumstances can be removed/replaced by competent persons. - 8.7 Scaffold boards which are secured (or handrails or toeboards) must be installed by the Contractor and secured at window/door openings where there is a gap which exceeds 225mm and there is a risk of fall. - 8.8 Brick guards must be provided by the Contractor on all working lifts which are secured to the handrails guardrails and their lateral movement prevented.
+- 8.6 Internal guardrails on system scaffold: - Where possible all guardrails should remain in place and rough casting etc. should be conducted from behind the guardrails. - Guardrails can be removed by a scaffolder for rough casting operations etc. where gaps are up to but not exceeding 225mm. - Where neither of the above methods are possible then reducing the hop up by 1 board is acceptable, provided that there is another set of hop ups on the lug directly below, closing the potential fall from height.
+Hop-ups in these circumstances can be removed/replaced by competent persons. - 8.7 Scaffold boards which are secured (or guardrails or toeboards) must be installed by the Contractor and secured at window/door openings where there is a gap which exceeds 225mm and there is a risk of fall. - 8.8 Brick guards must be provided by the Contractor on all working lifts which are secured to the guardrails and their lateral movement prevented.
 They must be capable of supporting the weight of any materials liable to fall against them.
-This can be achieved by a proprietary handrail/toeboard system if this is deemed appropriate. - 8.9 The maximum distance from the eaves to a working platform provided for access and fall protection for roofers is 450mm.
-This may be altered by the Company especially on steep pitched roofs, and this height may be reduced or additional guardrails required. - 8.10 The external working platform should be set as close as reasonably practicable to the height operatives will be working and this should not be more than 1200mm i.e. below the top of floor joists etc. However, where reasonable practicable there should not be a fall in excess of 1000mm to the working platform.
-In some cases additional handrails may be required around the perimeter of the work location if the fall is deemed excessive and this will be at the instruction of the Company.
-A hop/step must be provided by the Contractor to enable access to the work location. - 8.11 Any internal fall prevention/protection measures adopted should where possible be provided prior to the erection of the external scaffold lifts. - 8.12 The top of internal standards should be flush with any working platform, where this is not possible they should protrude a minimum of 1m and be capped by the Contractor.
+This can be achieved by a proprietary guardrail/toeboard system if this is deemed appropriate. - 8.9 The maximum distance from the top of the facia board to the working platform for access and fall protection for roofers is 450mm.
+The width of the platform (from the outer edge of eaves or roof overhang) should be a min of 900mm.
+On roofs with a pitch 40 degrees or more, the platform width may need to be either increased depending of the findings of the risk assessment (eg. 5 boards extending beyond the eaves overhang) or alternatively additional guardrails installed on the external edge of the working platform (over and above those detailed in 8.2) with no gaps in excess of 470mm between any guardrails.
+This will be confirmed by the Company prior to erection of scaffolding on each plot. - 8.10 The external working platform provided for access and fall protection should be set as close as reasonably practicable to the height operatives will be working (and this should not be more than 900mm i.e. below the top of floor joists etc).
+Where this cannot be achieved and at the instruction of the Company, additional guardrails may be required around the perimeter of the work location or additional scaffold lifts/kicker lifts erected.
+A hop/step up must be provided by the Contractor to enable access from a working platform to a work location. - 8.11 Any internal fall prevention/protection measures adopted should where possible be provided prior to the erection of the external scaffold lifts. - 8.12 The top of internal standards should be flush with any working platform, where this is not possible they should protrude a minimum of 1m and be capped by the Contractor.
 Standards must not be left protruding through birdcage scaffolds.
-The platforms must be free of tripping hazards. - 8.13 All handover certificates should be accompanied by compliance sheets (where required) and detail state working loads on all working platforms. - Internal Platforms (hop-up's) must be protected with appropriate guardrails and toeboards.
+The platforms must be free of tripping hazards. - 8.13 All handover certificates should be accompanied by compliance sheets (where required) and state working loads on all working platforms.

+8.14 Internal Platforms (hop-ups) must be protected with appropriate guardrails and toeboards.
 The inner platform may be raised or lowered by a maximum of 500mm.
 A maximum of one inner platform may be raised or lowered per elevation of scaffolding.
 At the ends of working platforms where hop-ups are used, additional guardrails will be needed to prevent falls from the end of the working platform or hop-up, if the hop-up is raised or lowered above the main working platform.